mendix/docs/content/data-hub/share-data/index.md

 	![external entities](attachments/share-data/external-entities-in-domain-model.png)

-11. In the **Project Explorer**, the service and location documents for the external entity that you have just included in your domain model are now listed.
+11. In the **App Explorer**, the service and location documents for the external entity that you have just included in your domain model are now listed.
 These documents specify the metadata for the service and provide the links for connecting to the shared data.

 	![external entities](attachments/share-data/external-entity-metadata-docs.png)